lisandrogallo/docker-odoo/README.md

     OperationalError: FATAL:  no pg_hba.conf entry for host "172.17.0.7", user "odoo", database "postgres", SSL off

-You can override it by adding this line to this PostgreSQL configuration file:
+You can override it by adding this line to the *pg_hba.conf* file:

     echo "host  all  all  172.17.0.0/24  trust" >> /local_directory/data/pg_hba.conf